cnyes/react-taggable-input/README.md

 # react-taggable-input [![npm package][npm-badge]][npm] [![Travis][build-badge]][build] [![codecov][codecov-badge]][codecov]

 tag or mention in input element when keydown # or @ or any other character.
+This component is a div with `conteneditable` so you can apply any style on it if you want.
+It is also possible to paste `html` directly.

 [![react-taggable-input](http://bingo.d.pr/LG6X.gif)](http://blog.blackbing.net/react-taggable-input/)